 It was a friend and fellow coach named Orv Salmon who suggested Nurse reach out to Jerry Crawford.
 An Iowa lawyer and Democratic Party lobbyist, Crawford ducked Nurse initially, trying to pawn him off on other members of his firm.
 “I said, ‘It’s gotta be Jerry and I can’t tell anyone else what it is,’” Nurse remembers. “[Crawford] finally got on the phone and his direct quote was, ‘Not another f—ing minor-league basketball team.’
 But he said, ‘Come on down.’”
 A year later, the Crawford-owned Iowa Energy took the floor at The Well for their inaugural season with Nurse at the head of the bench.

-With his promotion to head coach of the Toronto Raptors this summer, Nick Nurse was handed the keys to a very good team.
-And between that announcement and the start of the season this week, the organization added Kawhi Leonard, a superstar with the potential to rank among the best three to five players in the NBA.
-As a result, Nurse is expected to deliver a genuine title contender in his first year at the helm, something that’s been asked of only two other men in recent memory: Steve Kerr and Tyronn Lue.
+With his promotion to head coach of the Toronto Raptors in the summer of 2018, Nick Nurse was handed the keys to a very good team.
+And between that announcement and the start of the season, the organization added Kawhi Leonard, a superstar with the potential to rank among the best three to five players in the NBA.
+As a result, Nurse was expected to deliver a genuine title contender in his first year at the helm, something that had been asked of only two other men in recent memory: Steve Kerr and Tyronn Lue.

 Nick Nurse is a man who, while hunting for a job, created a D-League team out of a drive down the highway.
 And now he’s facing a new challenge: Doing the same things he’s always done on the biggest stage in basketball.